Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Atmospheric model

 \cite{heliosk} provide a database\footnote{\url{https://chaldene.unibe.ch/data/Opacity3/}} of pre-calculated opacity k-tables for different species and line lists.
-For water and CO$_{2}$-dominated atmospheres, we adopt the POKAZATEL \citep{pokazatel} and HITEMP2010 \citep{HITEMP} opacity data, respectively.
-POKAZATEL presents the widest validity range in temperature for water in planetary atmospheres, with a maximum temperature of 5000 K, while HITEMP maximum temperature is 4000 K. Following the procedure described in \cite{Leconte21}, we bin the k-correlated opacities to the same spectral bins of \cite{Marcq17} and \cite{Pluriel19}.
-We calculate the k-coefficients for our water-CO$_{2}$ mixture by assuming that the spectral features of the individual gases are correlated \citep{Malik17}.
-In the correlated approximation, the mixed opacity is estimated as indicated in Eq. \ref{eq:corr_mix}, where $\chi_{j}$ is the mixing ratio by mass of the $j$th gas, $\kappa_{j, i}$ is the k-coefficient of the $j$th gas evaluated at the $G_{i}$ point.
+For water- and CO$_{2}$-dominated atmospheres, we adopted the POKAZATEL \citep{pokazatel} and HITEMP2010 \citep{HITEMP} opacity data, respectively.
+POKAZATEL presents the widest validity range in temperature for water in planetary atmospheres, with a maximum temperature of 5000 K, while the HITEMP maximum temperature is 4000 K. Following the procedure described in \cite{Leconte21}, we binned the k-correlated opacities to the same spectral bins of \cite{Marcq17} and \cite{Pluriel19}.
+We calculated the k-coefficients for our water-CO$_{2}$ mixture by assuming that the spectral features of the individual gases are correlated \citep{Malik17}.
+In the correlated approximation, the mixed opacity was estimated as indicated in Eq. \ref{eq:corr_mix}, where $\chi_{j}$ is the mixing ratio by mass of the $j$th gas and $\kappa_{j, i}$ is the k-coefficient of the $j$th gas evaluated at the $G_{i}$ point.
 The mixing ratio by mass is defined as $\chi_{j} = \dfrac{X_{j} \ MW_{j}}{\mu}$, where $X_{j} = \dfrac{P_{j}}{P}$ is the volume mixing ratio of the $j$th species, $MW_{j}$ is its molecular weight, and $\mu$ is the mean molecular weight of the mixture.